shineloveyc/Data_Structure_Algorithm/README.md

 # Data_Structure_Algorithm
-Coding exericses on data structure and algoritham
+Coding exericses on data structure and algorithm